QuTech-Delft/OpenQL/README.md

 ## Running the tests

-In order to pass all the tests, `qisa-as` inside `tests` directory should be installed first.
-Follow the instructions in `tests/qisa-as/README.md` to install `qisa-as`.
+In order to pass all the tests, `qisa-as` should be installed first.
+Follow [these instructions](https://github.com/DiCarloLab-Delft/ElecPrj_CCLight/tree/development/qisa-as) to install python interface of `qisa-as`.
 Once `qisa-as` is installed, you can run `py.test -v` to run all the tests to check the installation.

 # Compiling C++ OpenQL tests and programs